The Future of CMMC Compliance

 Harness Your People Power

 It’s important to get your entire organization on board for any changes that you’ll be making.
-In particular, you need to:
+In particular, you need to take the following steps:

-- Develop and get buy-in on the business use case for CMMC from the executive and operational teams.
+- If you haven’t already done so, develop and obtain buy-in on the business use case for CMMC from your executive and operational teams.
 CMMC is an organizational mindset and practice that leads to security and compliance.

 - Educate and regularly communicate the role, responsibility, accountability, and impact with your end-users, internal support teams, and your executive team.